-am House, Castle Row, Horticultural Place), Registered charity in England and Wales (cotland (SC046917).
-Limited company - Wales (08151279).
+am House, Castle Row, Horticultural Place, I. Registered charity in England and Wales cotland (SCO46917).
+Limited company und and Wales (08151279).
 We also saw large motivational increases, with 100% of participants finding the new Lifesaver Packs to be more supportive - donors felt more reassured that help was at hand, and less anxious about the process.
 The new Lifesaver Packs also raised motivation with donors finding it more personal - increasing the likelihood to donate from 47% to 90%!
 As of August 2021, a version of the behaviourally optimised Lifesaver Packs were rolled out and are currently supporting donors in their life-changing decision all around the UK.
 Think behavioural science could help your organisation?
 We'd love to talk to you.
-PREVENTING HIDDEN HUNGER one episode at a time
+PREVENTING HIDDEN HUNGER ONE EPISODE AT A TIME

-With many families in West African countries suffering from micronutrient deficiencies, we wanted to help new parents understand the importance of a fortified diet.
+With many families in West African countries suffering from micronutrient deficiencies. we wanted to help new parents understand the importance of a fortified diet.
 Could a soap opera be the way forward?

 The Behavioural Challenge The first 1000 days of a child's life is a critical period to ensure their healthy growth and prosperity.
 Nonetheless, millions of mothers and their children are not getting the vital micronutrients they need.
 Micronutrient deficiencies are known as 'hidden hunger' because they develop gradually over a long period of time and their consequences may not be directly visible.
 This lack of salient feedback makes it harder for parents to grasp the importance of a fortified diet.
-The goal of MERIEM, an initiative partly funded by the French Agency of Development, is to accompany food companies in Mali, Niger and Burkina-Faso to make fortified foods a weapon against malnutrition, and more specifically hidden hunger.
+The goal of MERIEM, an initiative co-funded by the French Agency of Development and the Bill & Melinda Gates Foundation, is to accompany food companies in Mali, Niger and Burkina-Faso to make fortified foods a weapon against malnutrition, and more specifically hidden hunger.
 Our Approach Traditional health communication platforms tend to deliver information in a rational way, and as a result, often struggle to achieve sustainable behaviour change.
 In order to tackle this challenge, we recognised the need to use an emotional frame to make this complex issue resonate with parents.
 In addition, we needed to find a way to involve fathers, who have a direct influence on their wives' eating habits, but have a poor knowledge of nutrition.
 Armed with these insights and a palette of psychological levers, we set out to create an unusual awareness campaign.

+BILL&MELINDA GATES foundation

+Region: France

-Region: France Authors: Benoit De Fleurian, Alessia Calcabrini
+Authors: Benoit De Fleurian, Alessia Calcabrini